-The quest for greater speed and more power is on the minds of many boaters these days but it is important to remember that there are potential issues that could result from greater power.
+The quest for greater speed and more power is on the minds of many boaters these days but it is important to remember that there are potential safety and structural issues that could result from overpowering your boat.

 Bigger doesn’t always mean better.